-This is an agaric with medium to large cap; vivid yellow, brown at center; no black streaks or fibrils.
-Gills yellow.
+Tricholoma flavovirens, also known as Edible Yellow Trich has a medium to large cap; vivid yellow, brown at center; no black streaks or fibrils.
+The gills are yellow.

 broadly convex or nearly flat, with an inrolled margin at first; expanding to broadly convex or flat, often with a broad, low, central hump.
 Pale yellow at first, then greenish yellow to vivid yellow and usually remaining yellow on margin but gradually becoming brown from disk center outward.
 Flesh thick, firm; white or tinged with yellow under cuticle.
 Gills notched around apex of stem, close, broad; edges become ragged with age.
 Gills attached to the stem, often by means of a notch; close, bright yellow, not staining when bruised.
 Stem